Skip to main content

 Molecular Interplay in the Somatotropic Axis

 The regulation of growth hormone (GH) secretion provides another clear example of pulsatility’s importance.
 The interaction is a delicate balance between the stimulatory input of GHRH and ghrelin, and the inhibitory tone of somatostatin.
 Exogenous HGH administration bypasses this entire regulatory system.
-The resulting sustained elevation of serum IGF-1 provides powerful to the hypothalamus, increasing somatostatin release, which silences the pituitary somatotropes.
+The resulting sustained elevation of serum IGF-1 provides powerful negative feedback to the hypothalamus, increasing somatostatin release, which silences the pituitary somatotropes.

 Growth hormone secretagogues (GHS) function by preserving this intricate system.
 A GHRH analog like CJC-1295 without DAC initiates a GH pulse through the canonical GHRH receptor, which primarily signals via the cyclic AMP (cAMP) pathway.
 A ghrelin mimetic like Ipamorelin acts on the GHS-R1a receptor, which signals through the phospholipase C pathway and also inhibits somatostatin release.